SenticNet/Refusal-SAE/README.md

 ## Understanding Refusal in Language Models with Sparse Autoencoders

-All experiments can be found in `notebooks`.
+All experiments can be ran in `notebooks`.